What if a Parent Can’t Pay for Nursing Home Care?

 The Value of Asking Questions

 Becoming a great question-asker is a skill that everyone can learn.
-Asking questions will help you in the role of a caregiver and in other parts of your life.
+Asking questions will help you as a caregiver and in other parts of your life.

-Another vital skill that relates to what if a parent can’t pay for nursing home care is the idea of presence.
-Being present and attentive can be difficult for caregivers who juggle multiple projects at the same time.
+Another vital skill related to what happens if a parent can’t pay for nursing home care is presence.
+Being present and attentive can be difficult for caregivers who juggle multiple projects simultaneously.

-You have so much going on that you may not be alert to small details.
-Things like misplacing your keys, forgetting to take your lunch to work, going to the grocery store, and leaving without that one item that was the reason you went to the store in the first place.
-We’ve all done these things.
+You may be so busy that you are not alert to small details.
+Things like misplacing your keys, forgetting to take your lunch to work, going to the grocery store, and leaving without that one item that was the reason you went to the store in the first place—we’ve all done these things.

 Present and Attentive

 Forgetting things and missing essential details are some of the perils of distraction or inattentiveness.
-You may forget to give mom or dad medications or miss a doctor’s appointment because it was listed on your calendar on a wrong day.
+You may forget to give Mom or Dad medications or miss a doctor’s appointment because it was listed on your calendar on the wrong day.

 Noticing the little things is essential when managing chronic disease and healthcare.
 For example, something as simple as a change in medication—whether adding or deleting—can result in side effects.